The Jewish Families of Dvinsk

 Vitebsk gubernia (now in Latvia, Russia and Belarus), and other parts of

 This indicates whether the information was extracted from the main

-"Family List" - compiled for a number of reasons including tax
+"Family List" - compiled for a number of reasons including tax and

-- Fond Number: Each of the lists comes from Fond 4936 held in the
+Each of the lists comes from Fond 4936 held in the collection of the

 are written in Russian Cyrillic.